Tominous/Blueprints/README.md

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step3.png)

-4. You can craft unlocked items.
+4. If you have unlocked an item, you can craft it.

 ![](https://github.com/Vinderguy/Blueprints/blob/master/resources/screenshots/sample_step4.png)